Skip to Content

 Just like their temperament, the health and lifespan of gray tabby cats are also determined by their breed.

-However, these kitties have a natural instinct to feed whenever they please, so you might want to be careful with the cat food, as some breeds tend to overeat, leading to health issues such as obesity.
+However, these kitties have an instinct to feed whenever they please, so you might want to be careful with the cat food, as some breeds tend to overeat, leading to health issues such as obesity.

 Since these cats are constantly on the lookout for food, they might eat something that can upset their little tummies.
 This can make them vomit and cough, so if you notice a sudden change in their behavior, take them to the vet immediately.